-- 1. Printouts of Medicaid Electronic Remittance Advice (ERA) screens; - 2.
-Rejection letters accompanying returned claims are not considered proof of timely filing as they do not reference a specific individual beneficiary or date of service; and - 3.
-Post Office "certified" mail receipts and receipts from other delivery carriers.
+- 1. Printouts of Medicaid electronic remittance advice (ERA) screens; - 2.
+Rejection letters accompanying returned claims; and - 3.
+Postal "certified" mail receipts and receipts from other delivery carriers.

 NOTE: To ensure accurate processing when resubmitting the claim and documentation, providers must be certain that the claim is legible.